 Types of Massage

 There are many different massage techniques to choose from.
-Find out which one is best for you.
+Find out which type of massage is best for you.

 Main Types of Massage

+Swedish Massage.
 Swedish massage is the most common type of massage, and what many people think of when they hear the term “massage.”
 Swedish massage involves long, fluid stroking of muscles and tissues, and is meant to reduce soreness and stiffness in muscles and joints, to reduce anxiety and to improve circulation.
-Swedish massage involves five basic strokes: effleurage (sliding or gliding of hands across skin), petrissage (kneading of muscles), tapotement (rhythmic tapping of knuckles or fingers against skin), friction (moving across fibers) and vibration or shaking of the body.
 Therapists may adjust pressure according to your sensitivity and typically use oil or lotion.

-Hot stone massage is a massage therapy offered in many day spas that involves placing smooth, heated stones on your back as you lie on your stomach.
+Hot Stone Massage.
+Offered in many day spas, hot stone massage involves placing smooth, heated stones on your back as you lie on your stomach.
 The hot stones send soothing heat to the muscles and tissues, releasing tension and promoting relaxation.
-Typically, therapists knead your muscles by hand in addition to placing hot stones on your skin.
 Other forms involve cold stones, which may help sore muscles from exercise-related injuries or swelling.
 Some therapists may use both hot and cold stones for contrast or for different healing purposes.

+Rolfing.
 Rolfing is similar to myofascial release, and is part of a healing philosophy called structural integration.
-Invented by Ida P. Rolf in the mid-20th century, rolfing involves the practitioner moving the body into certain positions and manipulating fascia tissues.
+Rolfing involves moving the body into certain positions and manipulating fascia tissues.
 Rolfing aims not only to promote pain relief and relaxation, but to restore posture and range of motion.

+Shiatsu.
 Shiatsu is a Japanese massage technique widely performed in the United States.
 Shiatsu therapists apply pressure to specific points of the body using the fingers and palms in continuous, rhythmic motions.
 Like other Asian massage and healing philosophies, shiatsu is thought to restore the flow of qi, or healthy energy, in the body.
-No oils are used.
-Usually, you remain totally clothed during shiatsu.
-Shiatsu pillows and devices are marketed widely and purport to offer shiatsu-type pressure to various areas of the body, like the neck.
+No oils are used and usually you remain totally clothed during shiatsu.

+Trigger Point Massage.
 Trigger point massage is designed to relieve pain in particular areas of the body by applying pressure or vibration into myofascial trigger points.
 Trigger point therapy that includes injections into the trigger points should only be performed in a clinical setting, such as a doctor’s office, or physical therapy or chiropractic office.
 Trigger points are points in the muscles where knots may form, and the pinpointed pressure is designed to relax those knots and ease pain.
-A 2002 study in American Family Physician, the medical journal of the American Academy of Family Physicians, concluded that trigger point therapy using injections of numbing agents like lidocaine were very effective for chronic musculoskeletal pain relief, but other trigger point techniques do not involve use of needles.